 Flidias thought this would never happen, and now, there are no predictions he sees it happening.

-“If the wrong decisions I have made so far have taken me to your palms, I am even grateful for that.”—nobody knows where he borrowed these lines.
+“If it was my wrong decisions that I have made so far had have taken me to your palms, I am even grateful for that.”—nobody knows where he borrowed these lines.

 An anteater reflected Hatent of his past.
 Indeed, he had poor human company throughout his life because he could not resist randomness.
 For a scale, Hatent would lose contact with reality amid all his favorite conversations whenever he thoughtlessly came across any geometric pattern.

 Yet nobody cares; he would still school a busy stranger about his discovery of frog choreography.